-The Visiting Group fosters and facilitates sustainable person-to-person relationships based on the values of Reciprocity, Respect, Responsibility, and Relevance by supporting Indigenous communities in meeting their goals, including holding an annual culture and language youth camp; providing detailed information on lodging for Indigenous peoples when visiting Boulder Valley; and creating opportunities for Indigenous and non-Indigenous people to visit one another.
+The Cultivating Connections Group (previously known as the Visiting Group) fosters and facilitates sustainable person-to-person relationships based on the values of Reciprocity, Respect, Responsibility, and Relevance by supporting Indigenous communities in meeting their goals, including holding an annual culture and language youth camp; providing detailed information on lodging for Indigenous peoples when visiting Boulder Valley; and creating opportunities for Indigenous and non-Indigenous people to visit one another.
+Our two main projects are the Annual Arapaho Language & Culture Camp held each summer and the Visiting Project (lodging/hosting of Indigenous persons in the Boulder Valley/Front range).

 Vision Statement

-The Visiting Group commits to a society where Indigenous Peoples are honored, respected, and integral to life in the Boulder Valley.
+The Cultivating Connections Group commits to a society where Indigenous Peoples are honored, respected, and integral to life in the Boulder Valley.

-For general inquiries on Visiting Group information: Contact Sallie Robinson Ward at sallierw@me.com
+For general inquiries on Cultivating Connections Group information: contact Sallie Robinson Ward at sallierw@me.com

-For lodging inquiries only: Contact Linda Woods at lwcounsel@gmail.com
+For Visiting Project inquiries only: contact Linda Woods at lwcounsel@gmail.com

 Arapaho Language & Culture Camps GoFundMe